PazziV/Unity-Tutorial-Test/README.md

         Destroy(gameObject);
     }
 ```

-> We check if the collision is from a Player because maybe we hit the wall, or another Enemy or who knows what.
+We check if the collision is from a Player because maybe we hit the wall, or another Enemy or who knows what.
 So to be sure we check if the thing we are touching really is the Player.
-After that we Destroy ourself for now because that's what the Enemy should do if he touches him.<br> <br>
+After that we Destroy ourself for now because that's what the Enemy should do if he touches him.
-> Oh no we aren't deleting anything, in Fact we aren't colliding with anything.
-Well we just make a quick Fix by copy the collider component and put it into the Base GameObject.
-Is it good, not really, but it's the GameJam experience! <br> <br>
+Oh no!
+We aren't deleting anything, in fact we aren't even colliding with anything.
+Well we'll just make a quick fix by copying the collider component and putting it into the base GameObject.

+Is it good?
+Not really, but it's the GameJam experience!

-> **Nice Time to Commit 👁️👁️**<br>
+**Nice Time to Commit 👁️👁️**

-> How about we combine the two branches of the Player and the Enemy and look how those two interact with each other.<br>
+How about we combine the two branches of the Player and the Enemy and look how those two interact with each other.
-> If we want that the Enemies still chases after the Player and get destroyed when they touched them, we need to do some things.
-One thing would be to appoint every enemy the Player object.
-The other thing is to change the tag where the Collider is on the Player. <br><br>
+If we want the Enemies to still chase after the Player and get destroyed when they touch them, we need to do some things.
+One thing would be to appoint every enemy the Player object in the editor.
+The other thing is to change the tag where the Collider is on the Player.
-> Now this should work, but we have to give every enemy the PlayerObject and that is pretty bad, so let's change that.<br>
+Now this should work, but we have to give every enemy the PlayerObject and that is pretty bad, so let's change that.
-> We just need the Position of the Player, so we will just save the Position from the Player in his Scriptable Object and let the Enemy read it.
-(Also we could maybe make the Speed of the enemy a bit more random to make it more interesting) <br> <br>
+We just need the Position of the Player, so we will just save the Position from the Player in his ScriptableObject and let the Enemy read it.
+(Also we could maybe make the Speed of the enemy a bit more random to make it more interesting)

-> Add in the PlayerData the Player Position:
+Add in the PlayerData the Player Position:
 ```C#
 public class PlayerData : ScriptableObject
 {